 Hilton Honors elite status is a great way to enhance your hotel stay experience.
-Benefits like free hotel room upgrades, spa credits and welcome amenities are just a few of the potential benefits you may receive with Hilton Honors elite status.
+Benefits like free hotel room upgrades, food and beverage credits and welcome amenities are just a few of the potential benefits you may receive with Hilton Honors elite status.

 Status is typically earned through staying a specific amount of nights at Hilton properties.
 This method is applicable for those who travel constantly for work or leisure.